Glossary

 Short-Form Video

-Short-form video is vertical video content between 15 and 90 seconds long, optimized for mobile feeds on TikTok, YouTube Shorts, and Instagram Reels.
-The format defines what clippers cut their source material down to — a long YouTube VOD becomes 4-12 short-form clips, each tuned to survive the first three seconds in a swipe-driven feed.
+Short-form video is vertical video content between 15 and 90 seconds long, made for mobile feeds on TikTok, YouTube Shorts, and Instagram Reels.
+It is the format clippers cut their source material down to — a long YouTube VOD becomes a handful of vertical clips, each built to survive the first three seconds in a swipe-driven feed.

 Related Terms